fraterrisus/walkthroughs/aethus/items.md

 *Where:* Crafted at the [Crafting Bench](#crafting-bench).

+*Blueprint:* Free with the Crafting Bench.

 *Cost:* 3x (2x) [Kalynite Bar](#kalynite-bar), 3x (2x) [Oxite](#oxite)

-Used to make lots of mid-game electronic parts, which makes the [Manufacturing Habitat](#manufacturing-habitat) upgrade really worth it.
+Trudy's first fetch quest asks you to make three of these, which is easy enough.
+They continue to be useful in producing lots of mid-game electronic parts, which makes the [Manufacturing Habitat](#manufacturing-habitat) upgrade really worth it.

 {% endaethusitem %}
 {% aethusitem 'Kalynite Geode' %}